Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-12-how-to-implement-and-manage-emergency-access-accounts.md

 ---
-layout: post
 title: "How to implement and manage Emergency Access Accounts / Break Glass"
-author: thomas
-categories: [ Azure, Security, AzureAD ]
-tags: [azure, azuread, security]
-image: assets/images/break-glass-account.jpg
-description: "Microsoft strongly recommends to implement emergency access accounts.
+excerpt: "Microsoft strongly recommends to implement emergency access accounts.
 This article gives an overview and step-by-step guide to configure and monitor this type of accounts!"
-featured: false
-hidden: false
+header:
+  overlay_image: /assets/images/break-glass-account.jpg
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/break-glass-account.jpg
+toc: true
+toc_sticky: true
+categories:
+  - Azure AD
+tags:
+  - AzureAD
+  - Security
+  - SecuringPrivilegedAccess
+last_modified_at: 2019-10-12
 ---

-_Microsoft strongly recommends to implement emergency access accounts.
-This article gives an overview and step-by-step guide to configure and monitor this type of accounts_

 # Overview of break glass accounts
 Emergency access accounts, also known as "break glass accounts", should be included in every deployment plan of Azure AD tenants.
 These accounts are an essential part in case of disaster recovery or emergency access.
 Outage and downtime of Microsoft’s Azure MFA service (as it happens in 2018 twice in a row) is just one real world example that shows the need of this kind of accounts.